-Societal Perspective on Tile Cost of Illness
+Societal Perspective on the Cost of Illness

-Hakkaart-van Roijen, L..
-(1998, March 6).
-Societal Perspective on Tile Cost of Illness.
-Erasmus MC: University Medical Center Rotterdam.
+Hakkaart-van Roijen, L. (1998, March 6).
+Societal Perspective on the Cost of Illness.
+Erasmus University Rotterdam.
 Retrieved from http://hdl.handle.net/1765/17166